7 Getting Ready to Publish

 Book contributors can include authors, editors, translators, reviewers, illustrators, and others.

-In Pressbooks, you can assign book-level contributors in one or more of several roles.
-These details will appear on the landing of your book.
-You can also assign chapter-level contributors and add the metadata at this level.
+In Pressbooks, book-level contributors can be included in one or more roles.
+These details will appear on the homepage of your book.
+Chapter-level contributors can also be assigned, if necessary.